OlympusDAO/olympus-frontend/README.md

 Contributions are welcome and encouraged to our Component Library.
 If you see repeated UI patterns not represented in the library, or would like to enhance functionality (such as adding assets to our Icon or Token components), you're welcome to [submit a PR to the component-library project](https://github.com/OlympusDAO/component-library).
 Please fully review component documentation in Storybook before submitting a PR.

+## Code Generation

+The react-query hooks for the Cooler Loans API are automatically generated from the OpenAPI typings.
+If changes are made to the API, re-generate the typings using `yarn codegen`.
+This has some steps in-between, as the code generators did not correctly handle referenced files and needed to bundle them together.

 ## 🚀 Deployment

 Auto deployed on [Fleek.co](http://fleek.co/) frontend by [Cloudflare](https://www.cloudflare.com/).
 Since it is hosted via IPFS there is no running "server" component and we don't have server sided business logic.
 Users are served an `index.html` and javascript to run our applications.